svigerske/mp/doc/source/features-guide.rst

 Many real world problems have multiple objectives; often this scenario is tackled by blending all the objectives by linear combination when formulating the model, or by minimizing each unwanted objective deviations from a pre-specified goal.
-Many solvers can facilitate the formulation; the available functionalities are solver-specific; at MP level they accessible via the main option ``obj:multi``.
-Consult the solver documentation for the functionalities available on your solver.
+Many solvers can facilitate the formulation; the available functionalities are solver-specific.
+For other solvers, MP :ref:`emulates the multi-objective capability <multiple-objectives>`.
+Consult the ``obj:multi`` :ref:`option <solver-options>` documentation for the functionalities available on your solver.

 .. list-table::
    :header-rows: 0